 Step 1: Cook the chicken breast in the oven at 360 F (175 C) for 20 minutes (depending on size).
-You can check out my guide on How To Cook The Perfect Chicken Breast for a few tips and tricks that will make sure you cook the juiciest chicken breast you ever had!
+You can check out my guide on How To Cook The Perfect Chicken Breast for a few tips and tricks to cook the juiciest chicken breast you’ve ever had!

 Step 2: Cook the eggs for 8 minutes.
 You want them hardboiled.

 Step 3: Mix fat-free mayo (or full-fat if you prefer) with curry powder.
 A LOT of curry powder.